Skip to content

 • Adjusted budget + social-contribution shift221 220 kr

-• Platform switch (69 → 50 kr / month)14 000 kr
+• Platform switch14 000 kr

 Three scenarios, one design choice.
 The biggest lever is not the budget number, it is who carries the social contribution on benefits-in-kind.
 Once that piece moves, the saving scales with headcount, and the employee still walks away with a more useful package than the one they had.
+That design choice, the employer cost staying flat while the employee still gets the full value, is why companies choose CLVR.

 Flexibility is not a discount on benefits.
 It is the same money, deployed in a way employees actually feel.